The Best Kitchen Faucets

 Pot Filler: Common in professional kitchens, pot fillers are installed closer to the stove in order to save you the trouble of running back and forth to the sink.
 If you cook a lot, it might be worth getting a pot filler — but be aware that it’ll require you to install a water line near your stove, which might be pricey.

 Bar Faucets: Also called beverage faucets, these are usually installed at smaller sinks designated for pouring or cleaning drinks.
-Bar faucets are typically smaller or more narrow, and may not come with as many features.
+Bar faucets are typically smaller or narrower, and may not come with as many features.
 Brands generally offer bar and kitchen faucets in the same collection, so if you want both, it’ll be easy to find the matching style.

 Not all finishes are created equal.

-While it’s important to both have a pre-eminently scratch-resistant faucet, it’s just as important for it to fit well with the specific aesthetic of your home.
+While it’s important to have a pre-eminently scratch-resistant faucet, it’s just as important for it to fit well with the specific aesthetic of your home.
 Assuming a faucet already has PVD finishing, the faucet’s type of metal finish also factors into its durability.
-Brass, brushed nickel, and stainless steel are among the most stain and scratch resistant.
-We talked to handyman Dmitri Kara and Issabel Williams, Senior Marketing Specialist at Bob's Handyman Services, to better understand the main differences between popular faucet finish options.
+Brass, brushed nickel, and stainless steel are among the most stain- and scratch-resistant.
+We talked to Kara and Issabel Williams, senior marketing specialist at Bob's Handyman Services, to better understand the main differences among popular faucet finish options.

 - Chrome: It's shiny but cheap — it's particularly susceptible to scratches.
 Williams warns that “if you choose a chrome faucet, you should know that it quickly attracts water spots.”

 - Stainless Steel: A strong rust-resistant option, stainless steel usually appears alongside chrome for most faucet finish options.
 Kara told us it’s “considered as a slightly better option than chrome.”